bluecats/bluecats-otherlevels-ios-sdkext/README.md

 ###OLLocationEventPoster

-The OLLocationEventPoster relays events from the BlueCats SDK to the OtherLevels platform.
+The OLLocationEventPoster posts location events from the BlueCats Zone Monitor to the OtherLevels platform.
 For information on setting up the BlueCats platform in coordination with this extension, please see [**this guide**](https://github.com/bluecats/bluecats-otherlevels-ios-sdkext/wiki/OLLocationEventPoster).

 ####Installation